mehulagg/gitlab/doc/development/fe_guide/troubleshooting.md

     at Object.<anonymous> (~/workspace/gdk/gitlab/node_modules/core-js/modules/esnext.global-this.js:2:1)
 ```

-**Remedy - Try running moving the script into its own repository and point to it to files in the GitLab repository**
+**Remedy - Try moving the script into a separate repository and point to it to files in the GitLab repository**